-Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Open Sight
+Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

-The weirder-than-life tale of how an Irish “comedian” came to endorse Israel’s obliteration, be feted by the ayatollahs, and endorse forced ‘de-Zionisation’ to refine Judaism for Jews
+The weirder-than-life tale of how an Irish “comedian” came to endorse Israel’s obliteration, be feted by the ayatollahs, and endorse forced ‘de-Zionisation’ to redefine Judaism for Jews

 Table of Contents